Disney Cruise Line

 Guests with disabilities have access to Disney's private island, Castaway Cay.
 The island includes the following: paved pathways throughout the main promenade, providing access to shops and restaurants; sand wheelchairs, available on a first-come, first-served basis; a wheelchair-accessible tram; and accessible restrooms.

 Disney Cruise Line’s wheelchair-accessible staterooms and suites include the following: ramped bathroom thresholds; open bed frames; additional phones in the bathroom and on the nightstand; bathroom and shower handrails; fold-down shower seats; hand-held shower heads; lowered towel and closet bars and Emergency call buttons.

 Disney Cruise special needs guests with hearing disabilities have access to a number of provisions to ensure enjoyment of their vacation.
 For the show performances, Disney Cruise Line provides Guest Assistance Packets containing show scripts.
 Assistive Listening systems are available in the theatres and performance venues.
 Sign language interpretation may be available on certain cruises upon request.
 Also available upon request are Stateroom Communication Kits containing a base unit with alarm clock, bed shaker notification, door bell and phone alerts, phone amplifier, smoke detector with a strobe light, and a TTY.

 Disney Cruises for disabled adults do not provide wheelchairs or scooters for their guests.
-For cruises with Disney scooter rentals, wheelchair rentals or other special needs equipment rentals, contact Special Needs Group at (800) 513-4515.
-For questions and more information regarding Disney Cruise Line’s accessibility, please call (407) 566-3500.
+For cruises with Disney scooter rentals, wheelchair rentals or other special needs equipment for adults and children, contact Special Needs Group at (800) 513-4515.
+For questions and more Disney Cruise Line information regarding mobility services and accessibility, please call (407) 566-3500.